adarshsharmacvs/FullStackDevelopmentProgress/week2/readme.md

 </br>
 </b>

-To find a particular record for example where the first name is john:
+To find a particular record for example where the name is The Flash:
 <br>
 <b>db.action.find({name:"The Flash"});</b>
 </br>

 We could also use logical operation such as "and", "or" to find the result:
 <b>
 db.action.find({$or:[{name:"Game of Thrones"}, {firstName:"The Flash"}]});
 </b>